AlpacaTunnel/alpaca-tunnel/README.md

-AlpacaTunnel
+alpaca-tunnel
 ============

-AlpacaTunnel is an VPN designed for The Grass Mud Horses, also known as Caonimas.
+alpaca-tunnel is an VPN designed for The Grass Mud Horses, also known as Caonimas.
 Any Caonima is welcomed to use this software.
 Anyone who wants to use this tool but agrees with the GFW, go fuck yourself.